Zonammas/Meripotens/README.md

 This is a draft, shared as-is.
 It reflects one person's working system, not a finished product.

+## Main Topic

+How is the boundary between the human mind and rigid systems maintained?
+Meripotens is a system developed to answer this question.
+This system will only become clear when the mind and the system collide, and it is only through this process that the “Revolution” required by management will take place.

 ## Structure

 The vault has six folders.
 Five form a processing pipeline; the sixth is a reference layer.